(updated July 2018)

 Mercato Centrale/Central Market (top floor)- Open everyday and this is like a street food court/hall and communal seating.
 My picks on the market’s top floor: Rome’s Trapizzino (hand-held pizza squares filled with deliciousness like double panna and anchovies, Roman oxtail or eggplant parmigiana), Il Tartufo for truffle pasta, L’Enoteca by Sandro Soltani for wine and Pizza at Sud.
 Address: Via dell’Ariento (open every day including Ferragosto)

 Molo5: Street Food & Live Music- An small outdoor food & drink yard with just a handful of restaurant names in Florence with street-food stand outposts.
 This is Rex Bar’s summer spot in a very local’s quarter of Florence along the Arno river just a stone’s throw from Ponte San Niccolo’.
 They have daily music events, and a fully stocked bar (don’t have expectations for awesome drinks) with outdoor seating.
 The way it works is get here fairly early if you’d like to dine “al fresco”, snag a table, order food from one of the stands and drinks at the bar.
-The food isn’t exceptional, so I’d suggest getting a pizza from Simbiosi & a beer or Il Polpaio is a Elba Island inspired fish stand for fried fishy frittura mista and a bottle of bubbly, beer or white wine.
+The food isn’t exceptional, so I’d suggest getting some Japanese inspired street food from KotoRamen or Il Polpaio, an Elba Island inspired fish stand for fried fishy frittura mista and a bottle of bubbly, beer or white wine.
 I’d suggest Molo5 for a laid-back August evening snack during one of their music nights.
 Don’t really bother with the rest of the stands and don’t come here for just the food.
 Address: Lungarno Cristoforo Colombo, 27 (open till 1am)

 For dessert and when I say dessert I mean gelato- most gelaterie (gelato shops) will be open all of August- they’d be really silly to close in August.
 Consult my articles on where to find the best gelato in Florence via these 2 articles, I sure hope they will be open: